 Books are often given a number or a letter that describes their approximate level.
 Many school librarys will choose a leveling system and code their books accordingly.
 If your library uses Fountas & Pinnell, second grade materials will be between J – M. If Reading Recovery is the method of choice, look for levels 17 – 28.
 If your school uses DRA leveled books, those in 18 – 28 will suit your second graders.
 Since there are a variety of leveling methods, and not all materials have a level printed on them, it would be wise to use leveled book codes only as a guide, when choosing your child’s reading materials.
 It is also important to consider personal interests and whether he or she will be reading alone or with assistance.
 Audio books or flash animated stories allow kids to access content at a much higher level that they could read independently.

 This site offers many resources for second graders.
 If you visit the free worksheets section, you can download and print pages to make books.
-At the time of this writing, there were twenty-five books available at no cost.
+Many materials are available at no cost.
 If you do decide to subscribe, you will be able to access books in pdf format, without ads.
 This site also sells themed ebooks that including reading passages and activities for this age group.
 If you subscribe to the site's newsletter, you will receive a complimentary theme book each week.

 Another education website, Enchanted Learning, focuses on making cross-curricular connections from preschool through later grades.
 Those looking for free second grade reading books online, will be able to download and print many resources from the “Fluent Readers" or “Early to Fluent Readers" sections.
 A subscription will eliminate ads and enable full document, instead of page-by-page printing, and allow access to all content on the site.